-Recording for archival purposes.
-253.-(1) A recording of a broadcast or a cable programme of a designated class or a copy of such a recording may be made for the purpose of including it in an archive maintained by a designated body without infringing any right conferred by this Part in relation to a performance or recording included in the broadcast or cable programme.

-"designated body" means a body designated for the purposes of section 105;
+- 253.-(1) A recording of a broadcast or a cable programme of a designated class or a copy of such a recording may be made for the purpose of including it in an archive maintained by a designated body without infringing any right conferred by this Part in relation to a performance or recording included in the broadcast or cable programme. - (2) In this section- - "designated body" means a body designated for the purposes of section 105;

-"designated class" means a class designated for the purposes of section 105.
+"designated class" means a class designated for the purposes of section 105

-Power of Controller to consent on behalf of performer.
 254.-(1) Subject to the service or publication of such notices as may be required by rules made under section 363 or as the Controller may in any particular case direct, the Controller may by order, on the application of a person wishing to make a copy of a recording of a performance, consent to the making of the copy in a case where the identity or location of the person entitled to the reproduction right cannot be ascertained by reasonable enquiry.